aimms/user-guide/aimms-ide/CONOPT/Advanced/CONOPT_Advanced_-_Method_Linear_Feas_Models.rst

-The Linear Feasibility Model and the three methods are described in the section :ref:`CONOPTDescription_of_CONOPT_Algorithm`.
+The Linear Feasibility Model and the three methods are described in the section :ref:`CONOPT_Description_of_CONOPT_Algorithm`.